google/physical-web/documentation/introduction.md

 At this point, we have both an Android and iOS app that is open source.
 We hope this will be used and ported to other platforms.

 ##7.
 Can't the user be tracked?
-Our current URL broadcast method involves a bluetooth broadcast from each device.
-The user's phone gathers this info without contacting the device so the user is invisible to each one.
-This means a user can't be tracked simply by walking past a broadcasting device.
+Our current URL broadcast method involves a bluetooth broadcast from each beacon.
+The user's phone gathers this info without connecting to the beacon.
+This ensures the user is invisible to all beacons, meaning a user can't be tracked simply by walking past a broadcasting beacon.
 This was very much by design to keep users silent passage untrackable.
 However, once the user does click on a URL, they are then known to that website.

 The search agent on the phone may keep track of which devices the user taps on so they can improve the ranking in the future.
-Of course, this too needs to be discussed and the possibly offered to the user as an option so they are in control of how this information is stored.
+Of course, this too needs to be discussed and then possibly offered to the user as an option so they are in control of how this information is stored.

 ##8.
 Why Bluetooth Low Energy?
 There are many possible ways to broadcast a URL.
-This initial version uses Bluetooth Low Energy (BLE) as it is so ubiquitous on mobile phones/tablets today.
+This initial version uses Bluetooth Low Energy (BLE) as it is so ubiquitous on mobile phones and tablets today.
 This should not be the only wireless solution but it is the easiest to use at the moment so we can experiment and prototype this system.

 ##Next
 The next suggested document to read would be the technical [overview](http://github.com/google/physical-web/blob/master/documentation/technical_overview.md) document